-However, and more importantly, we learn one more time of the power and goodness of God.
+We can also learn one more time of the power and goodness of God.
 It sounds so simple when you say it quickly - "God is God of the living" - but in that short little phrase is the essence of our faith.
 God is a living God, alive and active in His creation, and caring for the living, for you, and for me.
 "I have come that you might have life, and life abundant", Jesus proclaimed, including us in the living of whom and for whom God is indeed God.
-We do not worship a rock, or a tree, or any other part of God's creation - we worship a living God, who not only brought this magnificent and incomprehensible universe into being, but breathed life and spirit into it, and into us.
+We do not worship a rock, or a tree, or any other part of God's creation - we worship a living God, who not only brought this magnificent and incomprehensible universe into being, but breathed life into it, and into us.